Collegiate Initiatives

 Frequently Asked Questions

-• Applicants will be notified of decisions on May 3, 2024
+• Applicants will be notified of an interview in February 2025

 • On-campus housing will be provided to students for the duration of the program